titedog/gw-mapmaking-help/gloomwood_cheats.md

 ## Spawning AIs/Enemies

-This is where it gets interesting.
+This is where things get interesting.

 Spawning entities is done with the `spawn` command.